Do I Need a Texas Criminal Defense Attorney?

 While anyone who is arrested can exercise their constitutional right to be represented by a criminal defense attorney, many people are reluctant to hire a Georgetown criminal defense attorney right away.

-If you are facing a criminal charge—even a charge that you may consider to be a relatively minor—you are well-advised to have an experienced criminal defense attorney on your side.
+If you are facing a criminal charge—even a charge that you may consider to be relatively minor—you are well-advised to have an experienced criminal defense attorney on your side.

 If you have not contacted a criminal lawyer immediately after your arrest or as soon as you become aware of the charges against you, take the following information into account as you search for a lawyer to represent your best interests in and out of court.